The challenge, our vision and ambition

 • quality of care is variable and often does not meet the requirements of the most disadvantaged or those with the greatest need, despite examples of world-leading services and research within our area.

-South east London has also been particularly hard hit by the COVID-19 pandemic, with evidence that the impact has fallen disproportionately on ethnic minorities.
+South east London has also been particularly hard hit by the COVID-19 pandemic, with evidence that the impact has fallen disproportionately on people from ethnic minority backgrounds.

-We want south east London to be a place where your postcode, background or ethnicity will not be a predictor of your future and your health.
+We want south east London to be a place where your postcode, background, income or ethnicity will not be a predictor of your future and your health.
+Our mission is to bring together a wide range of partners to create a positive step-change to improve health and reduce health inequalities in south east London.

 Find out how we’ll do this.